taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Drink without bleeding!"*

-The Water Cyclers then all down their glass of water, the first cup of the water they offer to their clanmates.
+The Water Cyclers then all down their glass, the first cup of the water they offer to their clanmates.
 As they finish, the gathered Automata start to clap and cheer and eat and drink.
 Min grins and reaches for the escabeche.

 Min: **"Certo, *agora* podemos comer."**